swvanbuuren/cubinterpp/README.md

 - Akima spline interpolation
 - Natural cubic spline interpolation

-All classes are templatized and support the STL's vector as well as Eigen vector types.
+All classes are templatized and support the STL's vector types.

 The accompanying python script in [cubinterpp ](cubinterpp ) compares the three interpolation types.